Neural Value Iteration: Appendix

 We used default settings for SARSOP and omit further parameter details.
 For the sampling-based methods (POMCGS, MCVI, and NVI), all share two key parameters: $n_{\text{particle}}$, the number of particles used to represent beliefs, and $n_{\text{sim}}$, the number of simulations used for each state particle to approximate expectations.
 We tested the following ranges: \begin{itemize} \item $nb_{\text{particle}} \in \{1000, 5000, 10000, 20000, 50000\}$ \item $nb_{\text{sim}} \in \{10, 50, 100, 500\}$ \end{itemize} We found that $nb_{\text{particle}} = 10000$ and $nb_{\text{sim}} = 100$ were sufficient for good belief representation and expectation approximation across most benchmarks.
 These values were used in our final experiments.

 For NVI, an additional parameter $nb_{\text{sample}}$ is used to sample the state space, and its impact is discussed in the main paper.

-\paragraph{Network Architecture} In NVI, the POMDP value function is approximated by a finite set of neural networks, each denoted as $\alpha_{\text{NN}}$.
+\paragraph{Network Architecture Selection} In NVI, the POMDP value function is approximated by a finite set of neural networks, each denoted as $\alpha_{\text{NN}}$.
 In our experiments, we trained all $\alpha_{\text{NN}}$ with multilayer perceptrons (MLPs) with ReLU activations.

-The network architectures are as follows:
+We evaluated several candidate architectures with varying depth and width to balance approximation capacity and computational efficiency.
+The tested configurations included: